Green Health Routes

 - Local councils to advise on the routes, train volunteer walk leaders and promote and support walking groups.

-CSH’s Green Health Routes projects begin with the creation of neighbourhood maps, developed in close consultation with communities, to highlight the areas’ publicly accessible green space.
-These maps identify routes, which start in community hubs such as health centres or libraries, and ‘join the dots’ to the surrounding green spaces, creating walks of varying lengths that are suitable for adults and children.
+Each CSH Green Health Route begins with the creation of a neighbourhood map, developed in close consultation with communities, to highlight the area’s publicly accessible green space.
+This map identifies routes, which start in community hubs such as health centres or libraries, and ‘joins the dots’ to the surrounding green spaces, creating walks of varying lengths that are suitable for adults and children.

-These materials are widely distributed as leaflets and posters at community venues in the area, and as downloads.
+The maps are widely distributed as leaflets and posters at community venues in the area, and as downloads.
 Some routes are promoted with permanent street signs.
-The projects also include nature engagement activities at schools or community venues.
+The initiative also includes nature engagement activities at schools or community venues.

-Our programme works closely with healthcare practitioners including GPs and social prescribing link workers.
+Our programme works closely with healthcare practitioners, including GPs and social prescribers.
 The maps, leaflets and the walking groups can be offered as part of a ‘green prescription’.